How to Effectively Monitor and Scale for Website Traffic

 - Bandwidth/Network upgrades

 As you can see scaling your infrastructure to meet the demands of your website traffic, no matter what the spike might be, can be a complicated and time-consuming process.
 It usually involves load testing, user monitoring, application monitoring and lots of planning.
 If you don’t currently have a scaling plan in place, we highly recommend you get to it!

 What has been your experience?
 Has your website gone down due to a traffic spike?
-Let us know about it below, or you can chat with the KeyCDN team in our community.
+Let us know about it in the comment section below.